 The Company's capital consists of shareholders' equity plus net debt.
 The movement in equity is shown in the Consolidated Statement of Changes in Equity.

-There are no externally imposed capital requirements.
+There are no externally imposed capital requirements other than banking covenants.

 To maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or raise debt.